Why Estate Planning Is Important

 Although most people think that Death Duty or Probate Duty has long been abolished, they fail to realise that Capital Gains Tax (CGT) has application to assets passing on death and that it is a proven fact that CGT now earns the Government much more revenue than death duties ever did.

-They are usually discretionary in nature giving flexibility to your beneficiaries.
-A major income tax advantage occurs when income from a Testamentary Trust is distributed to benefit a child, grandchild or great-grandchild under the age of 18.
-This is because this income is ‘excepted’ under Section 102AG of the Income Tax Assessment Act from the normally higher rates of tax that children otherwise pay.
-(Children normally earn $416 tax free but after that they tax at the highest marginal rate).
-However, under a Testamentary Trust children get the same tax treatment as adults.
-That means the first $18,200 of income tax is free, $18,200 to $37,000 is taxed at 20.75% and so on.
+A major income tax advantage occurs when income from a Testamentary Trust is distributed to benefit a child, grandchild, or great-grandchild under the age of 18.
+This is because this income is ‘excepted’ under Section 102AG of the Income Tax Assessment Act from the normally higher rates of tax that children otherwise pay (children normally earn$416.00 tax free through an ordinary discretionary / family trust, but after that they are taxed at the highest marginal rate).

 Let’s look at an example:

-If instead Dad had established a discretionary Testamentary Trust with John as trustee and John, his wife and three children as potential beneficiaries, John could evenly distribute the $60,000 income to this three children ($20,000 each) and they could pay tax at adult rates which means they can earn up to $20,542 after low income tax offset and pay NO tax.
-A saving of $28,050 EVERY YEAR!
+Dad leaves in his Will an income-earning asset (e.g. a warehouse) getting$60,000.00 income per annum, to his son John who is married with three children aged 3, 6 and 9.
+John is a successful businessman earning$180,000.00 a year.
+Without a Testamentary Trust, John would receive the income of $60,000.00 to be added to his other income and he would pay tax at the highest marginal rate of 47% (subject to change) excluding Medicare and thereby would lose $28,200.00 in tax every year.
+If instead Dad had established a discretionary Testamentary Trust with John as trustee and John, his wife and three children as potential beneficiaries, John could evenly distribute the $60,000.00income to these three children ($20,000.00 each) and they could pay tax at adult rates which means they can earn up to $20,00.00 after low-income tax offset and pay NO tax.
+A saving of $28,200.00 EVERY YEAR!
 Any capital gain on disposal of the asset would similarly be distributed at John’s discretion (because he controls the trust) to minimise Capital Gains Tax payable.

-Contact us to arrange a consultation with one of our experienced and dedicated lawyers.
+This is just some of the many advantages of Testamentary Trusts.
+Don’t delay, act today!
+Contact us to arrange a consultation with one of our experienced and dedicated lawyers on 07 3236 3999 or email us at reception@gsrlawyers.com.au.